Namsaknoi Yudthagarngamtorn

-Muhammud Chaiyamart, (มูฮัมหมัด ไชยมาตร; born October 13, 1979), known professionally as Namsaknoi Yudthagarngamtorn (นำศักดิ์น้อย ยุทธการกำธร), is a Thai former professional Muay Thai fighter.
-He is a former three-division Lumpinee Stadium champion, including defending the Lightweight title for six years before retiring, who was famous during the 1990s and 2000s.
+Muhammud Chaiyamart (มูฮัมหมัด ไชยมาตร; born October 13, 1979), known professionally as Namsaknoi Yudthagarngamtorn (นำศักดิ์น้อย ยุทธการกำธร), is a Thai former professional Muay Thai fighter.
+He is a former three-division Lumpinee Stadium champion, including defending the Lightweight title for six years before vacating, who was famous during the 1990s and 2000s.
 Since his retirement, he has worked as a trainer at various camps in different countries.

 Namsaknoi was the camp senior of international Muay Thai superstar Buakaw when they both trained at Por Pramuk Camp.
 He spent 6 years in Singapore where he was an instructor to the Evolve Fight Team at Evolve Mixed Martial Arts, coaching world renowned MMA fighters such as Rafael Dos Anjos, Tarec Saffiedine, and Shinya Aoki.

 Biography

 Early life

 Namsaknoi was born Muhammud Chaiyamart in a small fishing village in the Southern Thailand province of Surat Thani.
 He was the youngest of 7 siblings, of whom an elder brother (Ges Chaiyamart) was also a Muay Thai fighter.
 Namsaknoi’s parents struggled to feed the family on a fisherman's meager income, which was one of the key motivations that drove the young Namsaknoi to Muay Thai when he was 8 years old to help support the family.

 Namsaknoi adopted his fight name from his uncle, the original Namsak, who was a well-known fighter in the South.
 Proving to be a natural in the sport, he was fairly successful in his early fights in the Southern provinces.
 When he was 12, his trainer brought him to Bangkok where he would have access to higher quality training and fight opportunities.